yyprince334/Autopulse/README.md

-# 🚀 AutoPulse

-AutoPulse is a full-stack uptime monitoring and alerting platform inspired by tools like UptimeRobot and StatusCake.

 # 🚀 AutoPulse — System Monitoring & Alerting Platform

 AutoPulse is a full-stack system monitoring platform inspired by tools like UptimeRobot and PagerDuty.